autorope/donkeydocs/docs/guide/train_autopilot.md

 python manage.py drive --model ~/mycar/models/mypilot.tflite --type tflite_linear
 ```

-* The car should start to drive on it's own, congratulations!
+* The car should start to drive on its own, congratulations!

 ## [Optional] Use TensorRT on the Jetson Nano